 For application, participants were asked to decode the market creation strategies of a product of their choice, using the Market-Driving Strategies framework, concept, tools and templates introduced by Mansmith and Fielders.
 Despite being young with practicum as their only work experience, their output is nothing inferior to many marketing practitioners; perhaps, being one of the Top 25 Marketing Management Trainees of the Philippines boosted their confidence.

-Let me share some of the lessons about market-driving, market-shaping or market creation often missed by traditional marketers focusing on brand switching tactics, it would be timely for companies to compare these with what they have already planned for 2012:
+Let me share some of the lessons about market-driving, market-shaping or market creation often missed by traditional marketers focusing on brand switching tactics, it would be timely for companies to compare these with what they have already planned:

 1. Marketing strategies cannot just focus on the marketing mix and positioning of the current market, it is first and foremost about opportunity-seeking.